keith-merchant-ibm/vpc-on-classic-1/vsi_migration_gen2.md

 {:important: .important}
 {:table: .aria-labeledby="caption"}

-# Instructions for Migrating from VPC (Gen 1) to VPC (Gen 2)
+# Instructions for migrating from VPC (Gen 1) to VPC (Gen 2)
 {: #migrating-vpc}

 This topic is a guide for migrating your VPC (Gen 1) infrastructure to VPC (Gen 2).
-For more information on this migration, refer to [About Migrating from VPC (Gen 1) to VPC (Gen 2)](/docs/vpc-on-classic?topic=vpc-on-classic-migrating-faqs).
+For more information on this migration, refer to [About migrating from VPC (Gen 1) to VPC (Gen 2)](/docs/vpc-on-classic?topic=vpc-on-classic-migrating-faqs).

 IBM has a vendor available, at no cost, to help you with your migration process.
 Contact your IBM representative for more information on this service.
 {: tip}